 - Reckonable income is based on household income from all sources

 - For Teagasc student maintenance grant means testing, farm income or income from self employment will be averaged over the three most recent years based on the Revenue Notice of Assessment.
-Other income will be based on the most recent P60/End of Year Statement.
-Copies of P60’s.
-P21’s, P45’s, End of Year Statements and Revenue Notice of Assessment will be required as relevant evidence of income.
+Other income will be based on the most recent Employment Detail Summary/P60.
+Copies of Employment Detail Summary (P60), Statement of Liability (P21) , Confirmation of Cessation of Employment (P45) and Revenue Notice of Assessment will be required as relevant evidence of income.

 Number of Dependent Children Full Maintenance Part Maintenance